Frequently Asked Questions

 All of your messages are encrypted, and can only be decrypted using the private key which is stored locally on your device.

-Session usernames are permanent alphanumeric names that can be purchased using the anonymous Oxen cryptocurrency and attached to a Session ID.
-If you have a Session username attached to your Session ID, others will be able to add you on Session using that name, instead of having to use your full Session ID.
+Session usernames are permanent alphanumeric names that can be purchased using the anonymous Oxen cryptocurrency and attached to an Account ID.
+If you have a Session username attached to your Account ID, others will be able to add you on Session using that name, instead of having to use your full Account ID.
 Usernames make adding contacts quick and convenient.

-Session ID usernames are permanent names which can be purchased and attached to a Session ID.
-Once purchased and linked, you can give others your Session ID username and they can add you on Session using that name — much more convenient than dealing with a long, complicated Session ID.
+Session Usernames are permanent names which can be purchased and attached to an Account ID.
+Once purchased and linked, you can give others your Session username and they can add you on Session using that name — much more convenient than dealing with a long, complicated Account ID.

-Session nicknames are the names you can set for yourself in Session when you create a Session ID.
+Session nicknames are the names you can set for yourself in Session when you create an Account ID.
 Nicknames can be changed at any time, but you can’t use a nickname to add someone on Session.

 Session can send files, images and other attachments up to 10MB in both person-to-person conversations and group chats.
 By default, Session uses the Oxen File Server for attachment sending and storage.
-The Oxen File Server is an open-source file server run by the Oxen Privacy Tech Foundation — the creators of Session.
+The Oxen File Server is an open-source file server run by the Session Technology Foundation — the stewards of Session.
 When you send an attachment, the file is symmetrically encrypted on the device and then sent to the Oxen File Server.
 To send the attachment to a friend, Session sends them an encrypted message containing the link, plus the decryption key for the file.
 This ensures that the Oxen File Server can never see the contents of files being uploaded to it.

 Groups